stanwmusic/wp-tevko-responsive-images/readme.md

  - Scripts are output to footer
  - Image sizes adjusted
  - Most importantly, the srcset syntax is being used
  - The structure of the plugin is significantly different.
-The plugin now works by extending the default wordpress image tag functionality to include the srcset attribute.
+The plugin now works by extending the default WordPress image tag functionality to include the srcset attribute.
  - Works for cropped images!
  - Backwards compatible (images added before plugin install will still be responsive)!